cfillion/reapack-index/README.md

 ### Configuration

-Various options can be used from the command line or stored in configuration files (one option per line):
+Options can be specified from the command line or stored in configuration files (one option per line):

 ```
 Options: